meetmarvelous/url_shortener/readme.txt

 No root index page.
 No form page to shorten link.
 Login shouldnt be compulsory on this page but if you want to be able to manage links, login or signup.

+Add the dashboard table to the index page such that it shows when logged only.